saltybrackets/planar-pathfinders/source/content/Wiki/Characters/NPCs/Meat Train/Birch.md

 Birch is nigh unkillable, but does have an affinity for cats, and thus can be placated with the dead cat/fishing lure Raymond.
 Otherwise, never responds directly.

-Sank with the [[Adventure - (Midnight) Meat Train]] when it Plane Shifted over the River Oceanus on the first layer of the Beastlands.
+Sank with the Meat Train when it Plane Shifted over the River Oceanus on the first layer of the Beastlands.